For you, however, the pre-chat survey presents an opportunity to find out key user details and offer personalised service from the start.

 They’re also a way for the business to acquire information in a low-barrier way, creating a simplified user journey and a better overall experience.

 However, the amount of information received via social login is limited.

 Again, consider your live chat goals carefully before considering this pre-chat survey option.

 Finally, there’s also the option to ask no questions up-front.
 You can connect the user to an operator without the pre-chat survey step, removing all hurdles on the journey to get service.

 Some users are only looking for quick answers to specific questions before exiting the chat.
 For people who simply want to know when an item will be back in stock, or whether a product has a specific feature, for example, a pre-chat survey is an annoyance.

-In every other instance, however, asking no questions before the chat creates more work for the agent in the chat session.
 They’ll have to ask for name and need before they can give quality service, creating further delays down the line.

 Remember: the pre-chat survey plays a vital part in the overall chat experience.
 If you get it wrong, you’ll already be starting off on the wrong foot – before any words are exchanged.
 So, think before you add form fields.